lloesche/dcap/README.md

  * if no interface name is provided dcap will try to figure it out itself
  * if no code is provided on STDIN dcap will default to hexdump output
  * the sessionid is an identifier that is usfull when running several dcap in parallel on many systems

+# Dependencies
+The following gems must exist locally:
+* packetfu
+* pcaprub

+When installing dcap as a gem they will be automatically installed.

 # Examples